 JUAN GONZALEZ: So by you saying five- to tenfold, you’re talking about a hundred miles to the gallon.

 GEORGE MONBIOT: A hundred miles to the gallon, 150 miles to the gallon.
 It is not difficult, even given current technologies.
 The potential is right here in front of us.
 We just need to grasp it.

 You can go even further than that.
 Picture this scenario: the electric car.
 We all know the electric car works.
 There’s plenty of models out there.
 The problem is that you can’t go very far with it without having to plug it in again and wait eight hours for the battery to recharge.
 But what if you don’t have to do that?
 What if, instead, you pull into a filling station, you lift up the hood, crane comes over, lifts out the battery, drops in another one, and off you go again?
 What you do in that situation is to lease your battery from a network of filling stations.
 You just pay for the electricity, and it takes no more time to change it than it would take to fill up your tank with gas.
 There, you see the potential.

-Even if we stick with cars, before we even look at public transport and the huge capacity there is there for greatly reducing carbon emissions, even if you stick with cars, you see this tremendous potential for cutting by 90% to 95% the emissions which we currently produce.
+Even if we stick with cars, before we even look at public transport and the huge capacity there is there for greatly reducing carbon emissions, even if you stick with cars, you see this tremendous potential for cutting by 90 to 95 percent the emissions which we currently produce.